lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README-PAGE2.md

 **Cost-Effective Failure and Disaster Recovery (DR) Plan:**

 Since we are assuming a non-mission critical scenario, a cost-effective DR plant would be to spin up an new architecture in a different, existing region using the replicated storage located in that region, i.e. the backup and restore method.
-This repository would contain the AMI snapshots, database backups, and storage backups to recreate our original architecture.
+This repository would contain the AMI snapshots, configuration templates, database backups, and storage backups to recreate our original architecture.

 **Secure**